What is a narcissistic injury?

 I have protected my own daughter and continue to build her own armour amidst the chaos.

-You quickly learn how to stay away and keep the violence from spreading further down the family tree
+You quickly learn how to stay away and keep the violence from spreading further down the family tree from an adult child

 I can finally say I am at a good place because not only does my daughter have a smile on her face again, I am teaching her empathy which is something her mother did not receive as a child.